-After an alarm has been silenced, the device that caused the alarm is usually still off-normal or activated.
-In the case of a smoke detector, it must be reset by pressing the DETECTOR RESET button (see page 8).
-An off-normal device will create a fire trouble condition.
+After an alarm is silenced, the device that caused the alarm is usually still faulted or activated.
+In the case of a smoke detector, it must be reset by pressing the [DETECTOR RESET] button (see page 8).
+An off-normal device creates a fire trouble condition.
 Examples of trouble conditions include such things as a closed valve or broken wire.
 When a fire trouble occurs, your command center emits three warble tones, then a pause (repeatedly).

-The system displays the number of fire points with troubles (A1 ## FIRE TRBLE) in an area and will then repeatedly display the custom text for all the points in trouble in the order of occurrence.
-The example on page 6 shows two fire points with troubles in the area designated A1.
+The system displays the number of fire points with troubles (A1 ## FIRE TRBLE) in an area and then repeatedly displays the custom text for all the points in trouble in the order of occurrence.